lucassus/krug-the-perfect-rspec/mailer/mailer.md

             it "should include total price" do
               subject.should include("Total price: $#{order.total_price}")
             end
+          end

-            describe :attachments do
+          describe "attachments" do
             subject { mail.attachments }

             it { should have(1).item }

             it "should contain a pdf file with an invoice" do subject.first.filename.should == "Invoice-#{order.number}.pdf"
             end
           end
-          end

           describe "#deliver" do
-            it "should add the email to the delivery queue" do expect { subject.deliver }.to change(ActionMailer::Base.deliveries, :size).by(1)
+            it "should add the email to the delivery queue" do expect do
+                subject.deliver
+              end.to change(ActionMailer::Base.deliveries, :size).by(1)
             end
           end
         end
       end
     end

-!SLIDE
+!SLIDE smaller

 # Compare test outputs

-!SLIDE smaller

-# Bad mailer example, spec output
+## Bad mailer example, spec output

     $ rspec spec/mailers/order_mailer_spec.rb --format documentation